Getting your first software engineering job in Japan

 Receiving a job offer while overseas

 The holy grail.
-More overseas developers want to work in Japan than there are companies willing to hire them.
+More overseas software developers want to work in tech in Japan than there are companies willing to hire them.
 Because of this, and the extra risk associated with hiring someone and relocating them to another country, companies are only willing to hire people who are provenly exceptional developers, and aren’t looking for people who can grow into great ones.

 Specifically, you’re only likely to get a job offer while overseas if you have extensive experience with technology relevant to the position, or if you can signal you are an exceptional developer.
 One signal is working at a company famous for their developers, say Google or GitHub.
 Another is having significant open source contributions.
 Having presented at a conference is another.
 Basically, the company needs to think you’re going to be an exceptional addition to their team to get an offer while overseas.

-Even if you are a talented developer, you’re going to need to work harder to get an offer than you would in your own country.
+Even if you are a talented software engineer, you’re going to need to work harder to get an offer than you would in your own country.
 So I’d treat applying for a job here like you would as a junior developer, and be sure that your application demonstrates why you’d be the perfect person for the job, rather than sending them something generic and leaving it to the company to work out why they should hire you.

 One thing that will increase your odds of landing a job from abroad is being able to demonstrate a strong connection to the country.
 Having a Japanese spouse helps, as it indicates to the company you’ll have someone to support your transition to life here, and makes it less likely you’ll get overwhelmed by life here and flake out.
 Any past experience living here, such as an exchange student, is also a big plus, as it demonstrates you have a more realistic picture of life here.
 On the other hand, if you’ve never even visited Japan, it will reduce the willingness of companies to hire you.